Frederick W. Schumacher: Biography

 In March 1917, Maribel and Frederick Schumacher separated; Maribel moved with their three children to the Hartman home at that time.
 In September of that year, Maribel filed for divorce, alleging that he failed to financially support her and their children for clothing travel expenses, and furnishings for their home.
 She also alleged Schumacher would humiliate her with accusations related to infidelity and by following her while traveling.
 A Columbus Dispatch biography surmised that the relationship failed due to differences in interests and personality, exacerbated by the twelve-year difference in their ages.
 Maribel later remarried, while Schumacher lived out the rest of his life relatively alone.
 By 1950, Schumacher had two servants employed and regularly invited opera stars, bishops, and governors as guests, though he otherwise lived alone.
 William "Frank" Hartigan served as his chauffeur for over 50 years.

 After about a year of illness, Schumacher died at his house on June 4, 1957.
-In July 1957, Columbus City Council suggested perserving the house and making it into a memorial to Schumacher; the council approved a resolution asking Schumacher's heirs to consider the possibility.
+In July 1957, Columbus City Council suggested preserving the house and making it into a memorial to Schumacher; the council approved a resolution asking Schumacher's heirs to consider the possibility.
 The council wrote that unless the house was to be preserved, it would eventually give way to increasing commercialization in the area and would be destroyed.

 Schumacher, as a patron of the Columbus Gallery of Fine Arts, was instrumental in the museum's construction, and permanently loaned many of his works to help establish the organization's collection.
 Upon his death, the remainder of his collection was willed to the museum.
 The 138-piece Schumacher Collection was researched and exhibited in full in 1976, along with a complete catalog of the works.
 By the time of his death, some of his collection was already housed in a room inside the museum that bore his name.
 The most valuable painting in the collection was Portrait of a Young Girl by Thomas Gainsborough.
 It was not part of Schumacher's estate, as it was donated to the museum before his death.